Apeksha-22/DSA-pratice/README.md

 # DSA-pratice
+# 🚀 Current Focus
-My current focus is solving a variety of Data Structures and Algorithms (DSA) problems every day.
-This daily practice helps me build strong logical thinking, master core concepts, and prepare effectively for coding interviews and competitive programming challenges
+I’m currently dedicated to strengthening my problem-solving skills by solving a wide range of Data Structures and Algorithms (DSA) problems daily.
+This consistent practice not only deepens my understanding of core concepts but also prepares me for coding interviews, competitive programming, and real-world problem-solving.
+It’s a commitment to growth, logic, and clean code — one problem at a time.